Spoiler alert for Patch 8.2

 Jaina is there to rescue Baine too, not just because of the Derek Proudmore moment, but because Baine is good people.
 He, of all the participants in this war, doesn’t deserve a traitor’s death.
 The confrontation between Thrall and Jaina is beautifully played out, as they - and we - unite to rescue Baine from Sylvanas’s prison.

-The in-game cinematic that finishes the scenario is one of Blizzard’s best.
+A faction leader, disgracefully strung up by Sylvanas.
+No honour here.[/caption] The in-game cinematic that finishes the scenario is one of Blizzard’s best.
 Jaina and Thrall gazing down on Thunder Bluff, fearing Sylvanas’s retribution, and both reflecting on the terrible cost of the years of conflict and death.

 Thrall’s regrets in particular struck home with me, his sorrow over the death of Baine’s father Cairne, and all the conflict and ruin that has wrought.
 Jaina’s reaction to Thrall’s pain is magic, and brings great hope for future peace between the two warring factions.

 I still hold some slim hope that Sylvanas will somehow be shown to have been acting in Azeroth’s best interests, that rousing Azshara and N’zoth was required in order for the factions to unite and defeat the larger threat.
-But the descruction of Teldrassil has probably put paid to her reputation ever being rehabilitated.
+But the destruction of Teldrassil has probably put paid to her reputation ever being rehabilitated.
 Her time is over.

 If anyone can heal the rift between the Alliance and the Horde, it’s Baine Bloodhoof.
 And if Sylvanas really does try and burn down Thunder Bluff nothing can save her from our retribution.